radanalyticsio/tutorial-sparkpi-scala-akka/README.md

-# scala-spark-webapp
+# SparkPi
-A Scala webapp using akka-http to launch a SparkPi computation from a REST endpoint (GET)
+A Scala webapp using akka-http to launch a SparkPi computation from an HTTP endpoint (GET)

 This application is an example tutorial for the [radanalytics.io](http://radanalytics.io) community.
 It is intended to be used as a source-to-image (s2i) application.